Judge sets Aug. 14 trial date for Trump documents case

 “Trump’s team will likely argue that the CIPA Section 5 notice requirement is unconstitutional, because it requires them to give some sort of notice of their defense to the government.
 That argument has been resoundingly rejected by the courts, but it will still be made by the Trump team,” Brian Greer, a former CIA attorney, previously told The Hill.

-Trump’s team is likely to push to declassify the evidence in the hopes the Justice Department will drop some of its charges.
+Trump’s team is likely to push to declassify the evidence in the hopes the DOJ will drop some of its charges.

 “They will want to put pressure on the government to have to declassify as much information as possible for trial,” Greer said.
 “If Trump’s lawyers get the court to rule that any document that he is charged with has to be declassified in order to be used at trial, it might cause the Department of Justice to rethink some charges.”